.: Internship Preparation & Reflection :.

 With that in mind, any one of the following will prevent you from passing this course:

 All GMU courses and research carried out here is governed by the GMU Honor Code.
 More importantly, ethical behavior is essential for all engineers.
 If an engineer, whether software or otherwise, is discovered to have an ethical lapse, not only will that engineer lose the current job, but will find it difficult to obtain other jobs.
-Ethics protect ourselves and the users of our products.
+Ethics and integrity protect ourselves and the users of our products.